jsenzel1/supra/orderguide.md

-This is an ordering guide for SUPRA right now for internal use - but might be useful for people to see how it works
+This is an ordering guide for SUPRA right now for internal use - but might be useful for people to see how it works note - if you need to order extra joysticks from adafruit its [this one](https://www.adafruit.com/product/504)

 ## STEP 1